microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

 # Digital twin builder (preview) in Real-Time Intelligence lab part 3: Build the ontology

-In this part of the tutorial, you build a digital twin ontology that models the bus and bus stop data.
+In this part of the lab, you build a digital twin ontology that models the bus and bus stop data.
 You create a digital twin builder (preview) item, and define entities for the buses and stops.
 Then, you map the data from the *Tutorial* lakehouse to the entities, and define relationships between the entities to further contextualize the data.

 [!INCLUDE [Fabric feature-preview-note](../lab/includes/feature-preview-note.md)]